- ✓ Context and Phonetic Spell Checker

 - Tap-and-hold (long-press) on a suggested word to see it's definition.

-- Tap the magnifying glass to run the powerful spell-checker.
+- Tap the magnifying glass (spell check icon) to run the powerful spell-checker.

 - Accept corrections by tapping on the suggested words; the spell checker will continue.